isabella232/dynamic-media-classic.en-1/help/quick-start-image-sets.md

 ## 5. Publishing an Image Set

-Publishing an Image Set places it on Dynamic Media Classic servers and activates the URL string.
+Publishing an Image Set places it on Adobe Dynamic Media Classic servers and activates the URL string.

 >[!NOTE]
 >